Emil Sutovsky: Successes

-Sutovsky played in three FIDE Knock-out World Championships: in 1997 he was eliminated in the first round by Gildardo García; in 2000 he was eliminated in the first round by Igor Nataf; in 2001 he was eliminated in round three by eventual runner-up Vassily Ivanchuk.
+Sutovsky played in three FIDE Knock-out World Championships: in 1997 he was eliminated in the first round by Gildardo García; in 2000 he was eliminated in the first round by Igor Nataf; in 2001 he was eliminated in round three by the eventual runner-up Vasyl Ivanchuk.

 He did not participate in the controversial FIDE World Chess Championship 2004 because of concerns about how its host, Libya, would treat Israeli players.

 He took part in Chess World Cup 2005, Chess World Cup 2007, Chess World Cup 2009 and Chess World Cup 2011 with a moderate success.

 In 2007, Sutovsky became a second of US Grandmaster Gata Kamsky, helping him to win the Chess World Cup 2007.

-In September 2009 Sutovsky won Inventi Chess Tournament in Antwerp.
+In September 2009, Sutovsky won Inventi Chess Tournament in Antwerp.
 In 2011, he tied for 2nd-3rd with Dmitry Andreikin in the Baku Open.
 After becoming the ACP President, Sutovsky started playing less often.
-In 2015 he won the prestigious Biel Masters Open Tournament.
+In 2015, he won the prestigious Biel Masters Open Tournament.
 In 2016 he won the strong Nona 75 – ACP Open in Tbilisi.
-In April 2017 Sutovsky won the traditional Karpov Tournament in Poikovsky showing the performance of 2902 – statistically the best result in his entire career.
+In April 2017, Sutovsky won the traditional Karpov Tournament in Poikovsky showing the performance of 2902 – statistically the best result in his entire career.